 Phrase nine

 There’s a pause, as Jerry gathers his thoughts.
 The last phrase isn’t a fully formed idea, just an arpeggiated B major triad with the F-sharp sustaining over the A chord, followed by some more empty space as he figures out what will come next.
-It’s more of a question mark than an explanation point.
+It’s more of a question mark than an exclamation point.

 Are the ideas in this solo deep?
 Or are they just fun?
 “Scarlet Begonias” and “Fire on the Mountain” are both deeper songs than I originally gave them credit for, but as songs, they mainly exist to decorate their underlying groove, to give you something to engage your frontal lobe while you dance.
 Dancing is the ultimate point of all Grateful Dead music, as the band members have said repeatedly.
 The groove is all the profundity that this music really needs to provide; the notes on top are a bonus.
 I think the nice line is an effective melody, but it doesn’t have its full power unless you experience it in the middle of a long dance groove.